openmultiplayer/qawno/README.md

 * *Font -> Editor* - Change the font styles and sizes used in the main code editor pane (area ***4***).
 * *Font -> Output* - Change the font styles and sizes used in the compiler output pane (area ***5***).
 * *Dark Mode* - Make the main background for the editor, compiler, and native selector (areas ***4***, ***5***, and ***7***) black, and the code and other writing bright colours on top of this dark background.
 Or reverse the effect.
-* *MRU Tab Switching* - You can change which tab (and thus file) is current visible using *Ctrl+Tab* to cycle through the tabs from left to right, or `Ctrl+Shift+Tab` to go from right to left.
-This option instead changes that behaviour so that *Ctrl+Tab* instead jumps straight to the tab used previously, making the current tab the previous tab in the process.
+* *MRU Tab Switching* - You can change which tab (and thus file) is currently visible using *Ctrl+Tab* to cycle through the tabs from left to right, or `Ctrl+Shift+Tab` to go from right to left.
+This option changes that behaviour so that *Ctrl+Tab* instead jumps straight to the tab used previously, making the current tab the previous tab in the process.
 Keeping *Ctrl* held down will continue to cycle through in the *Most Recently Used* (*MRU*) order, with *Ctrl+Shift+Tab* still going backwards through this new order.
 * *Compiler* - Set the location and launch parameters for the compiler when using *Build -> Compile*.
 * *Server* - Set the location and launch parameters for the server when using *Build -> Run*.